Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 This is my take on one-shot keys, they work the way I think they should: the modifier or the layer is registered as soon as you press the key, and as long as you hold it.
 If the one-shot key is released before the One‑Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.

 One-Shots on Steroids (OSoS) are *snappy*: the mod or layer is registered immediately on key down, without waiting for the tap-hold resolution like regular one-shot keys.
-For example, with mouse, using a OSoS Shift feels as natural as a regular shift key.
+For example, with mouse, using a OSoS Shift key feels as natural as a regular shift key.

 One-Shots on Steroids are *forgiving*: tap a OSoS key again to cancel it.
 An optional timeout can also be defined, to automatically deactivate OSoS after a period of keyboard inactivity.